The holidays are fast approaching and after Thanksgiving, we are all scrambling to get our ducks in a row for Christmas!

-I have linked to some products for your reference and convenience Some of the links are affiliate links, which means we may receive a small commission if you choose to use those links to purchase the product.
-These are products I personally used to create these DIY projects and would never share anything with you if I hadn’t tried it and loved it!
+I have linked to some products for your reference and convenience and Some of the links are affiliate links, which means as an Amazon Affiliate I receive a small commission at no extra cost to you if you choose to purchase those items through my links.

 We will be making:

-- Apple Barrel Acrylic Paint Set, 18 Piece (2-Ounce), PROMOABI Best Selling Colors I White paint – you can use any kind of paint you want!
+- White paint – you can use any kind of paint you want!
 Just use whatever you have around the house.
 But I do recommend some kind of acrylic or chalk paint.
 If you don’t have white paint laying around here is an acrylic paint that is perfect for this project is a great price!

 - Mason Jar – I always have at least five or six mason jars tucked away in the back of cupboards at all times!
 But if you don’t, I highly recommend buying them only at your local St. Vinny’s or consignment shop!
 I bought mine for only .20 cents!
 You can’t beat that price!

-- Apple Barrel Acrylic Paint Set, 18 Piece (2-Ounce), PROMOABI Best Selling Colors I Orange Acrylic paints – This is for the carrot nose!
+- Orange Acrylic paints – This is for the carrot nose!
 Of course, like I said above, any acrylic paint will do but if you don’t one handy, here is the exact paint I used from Hobby Lobby for only .96 cents!
 Vivid orange paint.

-- Apple Barrel Acrylic Paint Set, 18 Piece (2-Ounce), PROMOABI Best Selling Colors I Black Acrylic paints – another paint I always seem to have laying around the house!
+- Black Acrylic paints – another paint I always seem to have laying around the house!
 But if not, reference the link above for black paint!